 - Will your injuries affect your ability to go back to work, now or in the future?

 - What kind of emotional toll or trauma have you experienced because of your accident?

 Insurance companies will try to drive down the value of your claim – don’t let them.
-Hire a personal injury attorney who will stand up for you, work with experts to help them assess what your injury case is worth, and fight to get you compensation.
+Hire a Houston injury attorney who will stand up for you, work with experts to help them assess what your injury case is worth, and fight to get you compensation.

-Personal injury lawyers typically work on a contingency fee basis.
+Texas personal injury lawyers typically work on a contingency fee basis.
 So, the law firm assumes all of the financial risk associated with litigating your claim.
 The lawyer only gets paid if they win your case.

 That means there are zero upfront costs to hire a personal injury lawyer.
 If you win your case – meaning you get a settlement or win at trial – your lawyer takes a (pre-agreed upon) percentage of your financial award (less any costs of litigation, like filing fees, court costs, and expert fees).